adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		};
 	}

-What to do in browsers that don't have `Object.create` - nothing - it doesn't cut the mustard, it doesn't pass feature detection, it doesn't provide the JS enhanced experience.
-Nothing wrong with that, this *is* Progressive Enhancement.
-Oh you want to see the calling application?
+For browsers that have `Object.create`, you can utilise all the lovelies of ES5, if that is what you need.
+What about browsers that don't have `Object.create`?
+Nothing, it doesn't cut the mustard, because the feature detection doesn't pass.
+The user won't get the enhanced experience.
+This is Progressive Enhancement at its best.
+There is absolutely nothing wrong with that.
+For completeness the calling application might look something like:

 	if(lib.createObject) {
 		// enhanced experience
 		var myObj = lib.createObject(null, ...);
-		// continue with the beautifully enhanced experience }

-But there are entire articles [[3](#ref3)] based on this context so we won't go deeper here on this.
+		// etc
+	}

+Don't worry if you are a little hazy on feature detection, testing and dynamic APIs - there are fantastic articles [[3](#ref3)] on this subject matter.

 ## Summary